Kubekk/louply_docs/User_Guide.md

 **Example:**

-!!!primary Input
+!!!primary Your Input:
-User: Can you help me write a brief privacy policy for our website?
+Can you help me write a brief privacy policy for our website?
 !!!

-!!!success Answer
+!!!success Louply AI Assistant Response:
 Louply AI Assistant: AI Assistant: Sure, here's a sample privacy policy outline for your website:
 1. Introduction
 2. Information Collection and Use